Helpful Information

 Instead of the outcome...

-By asking your kid about other aspects of the game, other than the end result, you are showing them what really matters.
+By asking your kid about other aspects of the game, rather than the result, you are showing them what really matters.
 You could ask, “Did you have fun?”
-“What do you think you did well at today?” or “Who did you enjoy catching up with?”
-Praising your kid for their hard work and self-reflection will teach them that they do not always have to win to have a successful day – this will build their confidence and self-esteem and can increase their ability to combat negative emotions that can come with losing.
+“What do you think you did well at today?”
+Or “Who did you enjoy catching up with?”

-4. Point out sportsmanship in others
+4. Point out good sportsmanship in others

 Provide them with examples...

-Here are examples of famous athletes who live with disability:
+Here are 3 examples of famous athletes who live with disability:

 • Dylan Alcott – Professional Wheelchair Tennis and Basketball Player